Catrin O'Hara

 Shortlisted for Metamorph Awards.

-Her work was also featured online via CistaArts gallery, Blue Koi Gallery, Crosscurrents Gallery and was shortlisted for MetaMorph, 2024.
+O'Hara's work has also featured online via CistaArts gallery, Blue Koi Gallery, Crosscurrents Gallery and was shortlisted for MetaMorph, 2024.

 Statement